TeaCI/drone-docs/content/usage/overview.md

 # Pull

-Use the `pull` attribute to instruct Drone to always pull the latest Docker image.
+Use the `pull` attribute to instruct Tea CI to always pull the latest Docker image.
 This helps ensure you are always testing your code against the latest image.
 We recommend you always using `pull: true` with our official Docker image like teaci/msys32 and teaci/cygwin32.

 ```yaml
 ---